MysteryPancake/Houdini-Fun/README.md

 f@fresnel = dot(v@N, camDir);
 ```

 The range is -1 to 1, where 1 is identical and -1 is opposite.
-You can map it into 0 to 1 range by replacing the last line.
+Replace the last line to map it into 0 to 1 range:

 ```js
 // 0 to 1 range